The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

 Combining Theorems \ref{thm:p_ideal_nik_equivalences} and \ref{thm:zuch}.(2), we get the following corollary.

 \begin{corollary} If $\iI$ is a P-ideal on $\omega$ such that $\iI\not\le_K\zZ$, then $\iI$ has the web Nikodym property. \end{corollary}

-As a consequence of Theorem \ref{thm:sf_nik_nf_sfs} we obtain the following important result, being a variant of Drewnowski, Florencio, and Pa\'ul's \cite[Example 4.3]{DFP96}, implying that \erdos--Ulam ideals belonging to a special class (which includes $\zZ$) have the Nikodym property (see also \cite[Theorem 6.8]{DP00}).
+We also obtain the following important result, being a variant of Drewnowski, Florencio, and Pa\'ul's \cite[Example 4.3]{DFP96} implying that \erdos--Ulam ideals belonging to a special class (which includes $\zZ$) have the Nikodym property (see also \cite[Theorem 6.8]{DP00}).

 \begin{theorem} Let $\iI$ be a density ideal on $\omega$.
-Then, $\aA_{\iI^*}$ has the Nikodym property if and only if $\iI$ is isomorphic to an \erdos--Ulam ideal. \end{theorem} \begin{proof} If $\aA_{\iI^*}$ has the Nikodym property, then $N_{\iI^*}$ has the finitely supported Nikodym property, but, as $\iI$ is a density ideal, this may only happen if $\iI$ is isomorphic to an \erdos--Ulam ideal, by Theorem \ref{thm:zuch}.(3).
+Then, $\aA_{\iI^*}$ has the Nikodym property if and only if $\iI$ is isomorphic to an \erdos--Ulam ideal. \end{theorem} \begin{proof} If $\aA_{\iI^*}$ has the Nikodym property, then by Theorem \ref{thm:sf_nik_nf_sfs} $N_{\iI^*}$ has the finitely supported Nikodym property, but, as $\iI$ is a density ideal, this may only happen if $\iI$ is isomorphic to an \erdos--Ulam ideal, by Theorem \ref{thm:zuch}.(3).

 Assume then that $\iI$ is isomorphic to an \erdos--Ulam ideal.
-Again by Theorem \ref{thm:zuch}.(3) the space $N_{\iI^*}$ has the finitely supported Nikodym property.
-As $\iI$ is a P-ideal, Theorem \ref{thm:sf_nik_nf_sfs} yields that the algebra $\aA_{\iI^*}$ has the Nikodym property. \end{proof}
+Again, by Theorem \ref{thm:zuch}.(3), the space $N_{\iI^*}$ has the finitely supported Nikodym property.
+As $\iI$ is a P-ideal, Theorem \ref{thm:p_ideal_nik_equivalences} yields that the algebra $\aA_{\iI^*}$ has the Nikodym property. \end{proof}

 Theorems \ref{thm:p_ideal_nik_equivalences} and \ref{thm:dens_nik_erdos_ulam} immediately yield together the following result (see also Corollary \ref{cor:density_nik_strong_web_totally bounded}).

 \begin{corollary} Let $\iI$ be a density ideal on $\omega$.
 Then, the following conditions are equivalent: \begin{enumerate} \item $\iI$ has the Nikodym property, \item $\iI$ has the strong Nikodym property, \item $\iI$ has the web Nikodym property, \item $\iI$ is isomorphic to an \erdos--Ulam ideal. \end{enumerate} \end{corollary}